What is Perthes Disease?

 Sometimes those who have had Perthes disease require a joint replacement later in life.
 Children who have had Perthes are also more likely to develop early onset of hip arthritis.

 Your physiotherapist can aid in the detection and diagnosis of Perthes disease.
-If your child has or has had Perthes, the physiotherapy team at PhysioWorks has the ability to help your child get back into normal activities and sport, and simply be a child again.
+If your child has or has had Perthes, the physiotherapy team at PhysioWorks can help your child get back into normal activities and sport, and simply be a child again.

 Hip Joint Pain